igully/DOS/README.md

 |`COLOUR`|Helps to clarify the usage of CONFIG.SYS COLOUR statement.
 For Enhanced DR-DOS only
 |`FASTOPEN`|Helps to clarify the usage of CONFIG.SYS FASTOPEN statement.
 For DR-DOS and its sibblings.
 Not for MS-DOS, PC-DOS, etc.
 |`HISTORY`|Helps to clarify the usage of CONFIG.SYS HISTORY statement.
 For DR-DOS and its sibblings.
 Not for MS-DOS, PC-DOS, etc.
-|`SANE`|All-in-one safe reboot and shutdown for DOS with few extras.
+|`SANE`|All-in-one safe reboot and shutdown with BIOS password reset, Dallas RTC battery saving, drive parking and DOS stabilization features.

 With_Others:
 -----------